aleh/LSDJmi/README.md

 Each Gameboy channel has the following settings associated with it on the dongle side:

- - the MIDI channel to use for CC, PC and notes coming from this Gameboy channel;
+ - the MIDI channel to use for notes and CC or PC messages coming from LSDJ on this Gameboy channel;
  - the velocity for every note being sent;
- - the mode CC commands (**X**`xx`) are interpreted:
+ - the mode of interpretation of CC commands (**X**`xx`):
    - in the **single** mode there is only one control associated with the Gameboy channel, so the value from any **X**`xx` command will be translated from the command's 00-6F range into MIDI's 00-7F and sent to the associated MIDI CC;

-   - in the **scaled** mode there can be up to 7 controls associated with the Gameboy channel; the first nibble of the argument to **X**`xx` command is interpreted as the index of the control (0-6) and the second one will be scaled from 0-F range into MIDI's 00-7F.
+   - in the **scaled** mode there can be up to 7 controls associated with the Gameboy channel; the first nibble of the argument of the **X**`xx` command is interpreted as an index of the control (0-6) and the second one as a value, which will be scaled from 0-F range into MIDI's 00-7F.

-Arduinoboy allows to change its configuration via special messages on its MIDI in input sent by a dedicated tool.
-LSDJmi however can be configured from the Gameboy itself:
+As mentioned above, Arduinoboy allows to change its configuration via special messages on its MIDI in sent by a dedicated tool.
+LSDJmi however can be configured from the Gameboy itself as follows:

-The `Y6F` command is not treated as Program Change to 111 but instructs LSDJmi to treat the following **X**`xx` commands as configuration changes:
+The `Y6F` command is not treated as "Program Change to 111" but instructs LSDJmi to treat the following **X**`xx` commands as channel configuration changes:

- - **X**`mc` defines the MIDI channel by its `c` nibble, and defines how many CCs should be associated with the channel via `m`:
+ - **X**`mc` goes first and defines the MIDI channel associated with the current Gameboy channel (`c`), as well as how many CCs will be associated with it (`m`).

-   - 0 means no changes in the current CC config;
+   - `m` being 0 means that no changes in the current CC config will follow;

-   - 1 selects the 'single' CC mode with the following single **X**`xx` command defining the MIDI CC number;
+   - `m` being 1 selects the 'single' CC mode with the following single **X**`xx` command defining the MIDI CC number;

-   - 2-7 selects the 'scaled' CC mode, and the following `m` **X**`xx` commands define the MIDI CC numbers to associate with the numbers in the high nibble of the **X**`xx` command.
+   - `m` from the range 2-7 selects the 'scaled' CC mode, and the following `m` **X**`xx` commands define the MIDI CC numbers to associate with the numbers in the high nibble of the regular LSDJ's CC command.

- - the next 0-7 **X**`cc` commands define MIDI CC numbers to use (depends on the mode, see above);
+ - the next `m` **X**`cc` commands define MIDI CC numbers to use (depends on the mode, see above);

- - the last **X**`vv` command defines the default velocity of every note on this Gameboy channel.
+ - the last **X**`vv` command defines the default velocity of every note on this Gameboy channel (will be scaled from the commands 00-6F range to the MIDI's 00-7F).

 ## Schematics